OchaBanana/ncsc_labs/_build/html/_sources/day_2/2a_bond_modes/2a_bond_modes.rst.txt

 .. figure:: images/1_change_bond.png

-Changing bond from Active/backup to balance-slb
+Changing bond mode from Active/backup to balance-slb
 -----------------------------------------------

 #. ssh into one of your CVMs